RedisLabs/redisraft/docs/Deployment.md

 To create a RedisRaft cluster, first launch the `redis-server` processes that comprise the cluster nodes.
 As mentioned earlier, you should use an odd number of nodes.

-The configuration of each Redis instance is performed in the usual way, using the `redis.conf` configuration file or by specifying configuration directives via command line arguments.
+The configuration of each Redis instance is performed in the usual way, using the `redis.conf` configuration file or by specifying configuration directives via command-line arguments.

 The RedisRaft configuration is provided as additional arguments to the module following the `loadmodule` directive (in a file or as command-line arguments).